What to Give a Dog with Upset Stomach: 10 Remedies

 The symptoms should resolve, and stool should return to normal in about 5 days, but sometimes the bland diet regimen may take up to 10 days.

-Use the below feeding amounts for a homemade diet recipe:
+Use the following feeding amounts for a homemade diet recipe:

 Note: This bland homemade diet should be fed to your dog strictly without anything else added (no other treats, supplements, table scraps, foods, or bones) for 4-5 days.